 ]]>

-CartFlows Instant Layout for Checkout & Thank You Step https://cartflows.com/docs/cartflows-instant-checkout-layout/ Tue, 05 Nov 2024 06:07:43 +0000 https://cartflows.com/?post_type=docs&p=54200 CartFlows offers an Instant Checkout layout designed for quick, digital product sales.
+CartFlows Instant Layout for Checkout & Thank You Step https://cartflows.com/docs/cartflows-instant-layout/ Tue, 05 Nov 2024 06:07:43 +0000 https://cartflows.com/?post_type=docs&p=54200 CartFlows offers an Instant layout for Checkout and Thank you steps designed for quick, digital product sales.
 This layout features a clean and minimal user interface, optimized for selling items like e-books, music, and other digital goods.
 It removes unnecessary distractions and skips the need for page builders, offering a fast and simple checkout process.

 Inspired by Shopify’s fast-checkout experience, this layout includes a modern, conversion-focused design with essential customization options.
 It’s ideal for users who want a straightforward solution that integrates seamlessly with their existing CartFlows funnels or store checkout.